 Is there really any choice?

 If there was ever a time for knowledge management systems (and even that’s arguable), that time is definitely gone.
-The lack of ability to connect to and source knowledge from your go-to apps, to intelligently capture tacit knowledge from your team, to turn your docs and sheets and pages into conversations—they just can’t compete with Capacity.
+It’s time to say goodbye to fact-finding, and say hello to knowledge sharing culture—powered by Capacity.